How much is your case worth?Get a free case evaluation

 - Potential broken bones, back, neck and spinal cord injuries.

-Steps to Take When You Are Injured From a Drone
+Steps to Take When You Have Experienced a Drone Injury

-- First you should ensure that you get medical help.
+If you have suffered an injury from a drone accident, you should first ensure that you get medical help.
 Drones can lead to serious injuries and in some cases they may be internal.
-You may think that you are okay but truth is that you have injured yourself.
-It is therefore recommended that you seek medical assistance.
+You may think that you are okay, but it is always recommended that you seek medical assistance.

 Drone Accident Insurance

 Every claim is evaluated depending on its own merit with the insurance company.
 If a drone causes damage to your personal property, then it falls under basic coverage on your structure.
-Homeowners insurance doesn’t however cover injuries to your own family members or pets.
+Although, homeowners insurance doesn’t cover injuries to your own family members or pets.
 This is covered by medical insurance policy.

-If a drone weighs over 0.55 pounds, it is a requirement that they should register with the Federal Aviation Agency.
-In case there is an accident, the drone owner can be identified and the auto insurance can file a claim under the person’s home or renter’s policy.
+If a drone weighs over 0.55 pounds, it is required to be registered with the Federal Aviation Agency.
+In case there is an accident, the drone owner can be identified and insurance can file a claim under the person’s home or renter’s policy.